syedib/study-repo/README.md

 - [ ] Algorithm and datstructure
 - [ ] System design

+# Docker and kubernetes
+- somecommands we can directly used by both docker and kuberctl, those are below
+	- docker logs and kubectl logs
+	- docker exec and kubectl exec
-# Docker and kubernets commands
+## Docker and kubernets commands
 - eval $(minikube docker-env): to switch to minikube docker env
 - docker ps: to list out docker currently running containers
 - docker ps -a: to list out all container